Pap and HPV Testing

 Can HPV testing be used alone for cervical cancer screening?

-How are the results of Pap tests reported?
+How are the results of cervical cancer screening tests reported?

 A doctor may simply describe Pap test results to a patient as “normal” or “abnormal.”
-It is important to remember that abnormalities rarely become cancerous, and even severe lesions do not always lead to cancer.
-Likewise, HPV test results can either be “positive,” meaning that a patient is infected with at least one high-risk HPV type, or “negative,” indicating that high-risk HPV types were not found.
+Likewise, HPV test results can either be “positive,” meaning that a patient’s cervical cells are infected with high-risk HPV, or “negative,” indicating that high-risk HPV types were not found.
 A woman may want to ask her doctor for specific information about her Pap and HPV test results and what these results mean.

 Most laboratories in the United States use a standard set of terms, called the Bethesda System, to report Pap test results.
 Under the Bethesda System, samples that have no cell abnormalities are reported as “negative for intraepithelial lesion or malignancy.”
 A negative Pap test report may also note certain benign (non-neoplastic) findings, such as common infections or inflammation.
 Pap test results also indicate whether the specimen was satisfactory or unsatisfactory for examination.